gplcc/gplcc/Company/README-COMPANY.md

 ---
 # GPL Cooperation Commitment - Company

+## See a list of companies that have adopted the GPL Cooperation Commitment

+<a href="https://github.com/gplcc/gplcc/blob/master/Company/Company-List.md">See a list of companies that have adopted the GPL Cooperation Commitment</a>

 ## Company adoption of the GPL Cooperation Commitment

 1. **No Agreement.** There are no agreements or other documents to sign.